LODSContent/MS-220T00-Troubleshoot-Microsoft-Exchange-Online/Instructions/Labs/LAB_01_Troubleshoot_Mailflow_Rules.md

 7. Select **Send**.

-8. Within about 10-30 seconds, you will receive a new email inside of the MOD Administrators inbox from **Microsoft Outlook** with the same subject used in step 6.
+8. Within about 10-30 seconds, you'll receive a new email inside of the MOD Administrators inbox from **Microsoft Outlook** with the same subject used in step 6.
 Select this email to open the reading preview pane on the right.

-9. In the preview pane on the right-side of the screen, you will see a Non-Delivery Report (NDR) that looks similar to the following example:
+9. In the preview pane on the right-side of the screen, you'll see a Non-Delivery Report (NDR) that looks similar to the following example:

     ![Screenshot of Non-Delivery Report](/Images/NDR_Message.png)

-10. Take a few minutes reviewing the NDR in its entirety before proceeding to the next task.
+10. Take a few minutes reviewing the NDR in it's entirety before proceeding to the next task.

 ### Task 2 - Analyze a Message Trace

-In this task, you will use the default global admin to sign in to the Exchange Admin Center (EAC) and initiate your first troubleshooting task of a performing a message trace and analyzing the results.
+In this task, you'll use the default global admin to sign in to the Exchange Admin Center (EAC) and initiate your first troubleshooting task of a performing a message trace and analyzing the results.
 Performing messages traces is a crucial task performed by Exchange Administrators to ensure mail flow is operational.

 1. You should still be logged into **LON-CL1** from the prior task with Outlook Web Mail still open inside of Microsoft Edge; if necessary, log back into **LON-CL1** as the **Administrator** with a password of **Pa55w.rd**.